 Any inspection conducted by Colby-Sawyer College personnel must be based upon one or more of the following grounds: emergency, health and safety considerations, or suspected violation of College policy or local, state, or federal law.
 An inspection may be authorized under the following conditions:

 A. Voluntary Consent.
 In most circumstances, it is desirable to obtain the prior voluntary consent of the person having control or custody of the area or property to be inspected.
 While the student housing contract reserves broad authority for an inspection by College personnel, consent normally is to be sought prior to initiating an inspection.
 Consent by one roommate to the inspection of jointly occupied residential space is adequate even if other roommates are absent.

 B. Reasonable Suspicion.
-It is the responsibility of the Department of Campus Safety in concert with the applicable Authorized College Official to decide if there is a substantial likelihood that evidence of unauthorized activity will be located in the place to be inspected.
+It is the responsibility of the Department of Campus Safety to decide if there is a substantial likelihood that evidence of unauthorized activity will be located in the place to be inspected; this decision may be made in concert with the applicable Authorized College Official.
 This decision may be based on any credible information developed during ongoing investigations, received through indirect means, or reported by Faculty, Residential Education personnel or other College students or employees.
-The Department of Campus Safety is to evaluate all information for reliability and relevancy prior to requesting authorization to conduct an inspection.
+The Department of Campus Safety is to evaluate all information for reliability and relevancy prior to conducting an inspection.

 C. Plain view.
 Evidence of a violation of either College policy, local, state, or federal law, or which indicates health and safety concerns, may sometimes be observed in plain view within a residential space, administrative building or vehicle.
 Evidence which is seen in plain view may be seized and will justify an inspection of the area in which the evidence is located.